jeffreymanning/accumulo-spark-sample/README.md

 ### Pre-build

-You can use [Accumulo Spark environment](https://github.com/pomadchin/accumulo-spark), to test jobs sample, or to use your own environment.
+You can use [Accumulo Spark environment in Docker containers](https://github.com/pomadchin/accumulo-spark), to test jobs sample, or to use your own environment.

 Configuration used: